Excidion/reproML/reproML/docs/structure.md

 ├── pyproject.toml     <- Project configuration and dependencies.
 ├── uv.lock            <- Full dependency list.
 Managed by uv, do no touch.
 │
-├── .github/workflows  <- CICD code for GitHub
+├── .github/workflows  <- CICD code for GitHub (optional).
-├── .gitlab-ci.yml     <- CICD code for GitLab
+├── .gitlab-ci.yml     <- CICD code for GitLab (optional).
 │
 ├── .copier-answers.yml <- Settings given at project init, do not touch.
 │